Moisés Ramírez

-Wellington Moisés Ramírez Preciado (born 9 September 2000) is an Ecuadorian footballer who plays as a goalkeeper for Super League Greece club A.E.
-Kifisia.
+Wellington Moisés Ramírez Preciado (born 9 September 2000) is an Ecuadorian professional footballer who plays as a goalkeeper for Super League Greece club A.E.
+Kifisia and the Ecuador national team.

 Club career

-Born in Guayaquil, Ramírez joined C.S.D.
-Independiente del Valle's youth setup in 2016, from Toreros.
-He made his first team debut at the age of just 17 on 10 July 2018, starting in a 1–3 away loss against S.D.
+Born in Guayaquil, Ramírez joined Independiente del Valle's youth setup in 2016, from Toreros.
+He made his first team debut at the age of just 17 on 10 July 2018, starting in a 3–1 away loss against S.D.
 Aucas.

 On 30 January 2019, Ramírez moved abroad and joined Real Sociedad on loan until June; he was initially assigned to the reserves in Segunda División B. His loan was extended until 31 December on 28 June, with a buyout clause, which was declined on 10 December.

 Upon returning, Ramírez was assigned back at the main squad, being mainly a backup to Jorge Pinos.

 International career

-He made his debut for the Ecuador national football team on 7 October 2021 in a World Cup qualifier against Bolivia.
+Ramírez made his debut for the Ecuador national team on 7 October 2021 in a World Cup qualifier against Bolivia.

-Ramírez was named in the Ecuadorian squad for the 2022 FIFA World Cup.
+He was named in the Ecuadorian squad for the 2022 FIFA World Cup.

 Ramírez was called up to the final 26-man Ecuador squad for the 2024 Copa América.

+On 31 May 2026, Ramírez was selected in the 26-man squad for the 2026 FIFA World Cup.